cgarethc/goodreads-scraping/README.md

 Run:

+## Lists

-`node whatcaniborrow.js <URL>`
+`node whatcaniborrow.js -l <URL>`

 where the URL is a full Goodreads URL for a Listopia list, e.g.

 `node whatcaniborrow.js -l "https://www.goodreads.com/list/show/37060.Hugo_Award_for_Best_Novel"`

+## Awards

+`node whatcaniborrow.js -a <URL>`

+where the URL is a full Goodreads URL for an awards list, e.g.

+`node whatcaniborrow.js -a https://www.goodreads.com/award/show/128-pen-hemingway-foundation-award`